fossabot/panther/README.md

 ## Setup

+Panther depends on you having Docker 1.17+ installed.
+Please refer to the [official Docker page](https://docs.docker.com/install/) for information on how to install it on your OS.

-The first thing to do is install the necessary build tools.
+Having Docker installed, the next step would be to install the necessary build tools.
 You have the option to either install them manually on your machine or use the [docker image](https://hub.docker.com/r/pantherlabs/panther-buildpack) that we provide.

 ### Manually